lechmazur/pact/README.md

 ![Average Offset](images/llm_avg_offset.png)

-Aggregating across all roles and rounds, this bar chart gives a single‑number snapshot of each model’s typical ask‑above‑value (or bid‑below‑value).
+Aggregating across all roles and rounds, this bar chart gives a single-number snapshot of each model’s typical ask-above-value (or bid-below-value).
 Higher values indicate tougher initial bargaining stances.

 ---